 Did you ever want to hear your consumers’ real voice by including more open questions in a market research study?

-A powerful solution is using synapse maps.
-Because a market research studies often sue “open” items, which allow for a greater variety of responses and new insights (e.g. “what will this product do to your skin?”) compared to closed, pre-defined questions.
-While clients love to hear from thousands of people, it is often hard to extract meaningful insights from such large datasets.
+Well, a powerful solution for you is using synapse maps.
+Let’s face it, we all know that market research studies often use “open-ended” items, allowing for a greater variety of responses in order to gain new insights (e.g. “what will this product do to your skin?”) when compared to closed, predefined questions.
+However, even though marketers may love to hear from thousands of people, it is often hard to extract meaningful insights from such large datasets.

 An example of typical survey procedure

-In this article, we’re going to focus on open questions, and how to extract consumer insights by understanding how memory and associations shape the way consumers evaluate marketing material.
+In this article, we’re going to focus on open-ended questions and how to extract consumer insights by understanding how memory and associations shape the way consumers evaluate any marketing material that is presented.

 - high information density